 We tested the Kickr's wattage readings against power meters from SRM and Stages and found the data to be within four percent between the three.

-On the plus side, the Kickr can be controlled by a variety of external sources — iPhone, iPad, Mac, PC and Android.
+On the plus side, the Kickr can be controlled by a variety of external sources: iPhone, iPad, Mac, PC and Android.
 On the negative side, the Kickr requires an external device to control it.
-That, combined with the fact that it requires an electrical power source, puts it on the opposite end of the spectrum from a standard resistance trainer that you can set up anywhere, and just hop on and go.
+That, combined with the fact that it needs an electrical power source, puts it on the opposite end of the spectrum from a standard resistance trainer that you can set up anywhere and just hop on and go.

 The sound is relatively subdued, but still plenty loud to annoy people in close proximity, especially at higher cadences.
 The Tacx Neo is a little quieter, but other smart trainers are about as loud.